Health & Well-being, Finance Matters

 How Future Planning Helps Your Mental Health in the Present

 If you’ve ever felt a knot of worry in your stomach, a nagging voice whispering "what ifs" in your ear, and a mild anxiety over what the future holds, you’re not alone.
-That's the burden of uncertainty, a significant contributor to stress and anxiety, and according to a 2022 report by Cigna International, 86% of Singaporeans are feeling that same stress.
+That's the burden of uncertainty, a significant contributor to stress and anxiety, and according to a 2022 report by Cigna International, 86 percent of Singaporeans are feeling that same stress.

 Future planning, particularly focusing on financial security, can be a powerful antidote.
 By taking control of your finances, you're alleviating present anxieties and building a foundation for a more peaceful future.